micahrivs/Pandas-Challenge/README.md

   * % Passing Reading (The percentage of students that passed reading.)
   * % Overall Passing (The percentage of students that passed math **and** reading.)

-  The district summery table looks as follows:
+  The table outlining the summary of districts appears in the following manner:
 <table id="T_1a0abed2_9a44_11e7_bb3a_0c4de9c48691" >
 <thead>    <tr>
         <th class="blank level0" ></th>